llGaetanll/rice/README.md

 ## bspwm

-- [ ] Add keybind to switch highlighted winder to the current workspace of a monitor
+- [ ] Add keybind to switch highlighted window to the current workspace of a monitor
+- [ ] Add keybind to fullscreen window across all monitors
+- [ ] Hide all other windows behind a currently fullscreen window
+  - Fullscreen transparent windows will show other windows behind it which doesn't look nice

+## VimTeX

+- [] Close vim if QuickFix is the only window left

 # Inspiration